engramic/engramic/docs/getting_started.md

         code .
         ```

-    4. In Windows, in VS Code, install the Python Debugger extension from Microsoft.
+    4. In VS Code, install the Python Debugger extension from Microsoft.

 ??? note "5.
 Configure the Python Interpreter"